 so that a virtual atom appears at the other focus (NS, 08-Jul-2000, p24).

-That is, it tells us that our problems are either with the 'at a distance',
+our problems and objections are either with the 'at a distance' (relativity),

-the 'action' or the 'spooky' (ghost in the machine) aspects of entanglement.
+the 'action' (objective reality) or the 'spooky' (ghost in the machine, free will, consciousness)

 For the third of these,